Xiangyi-Zhu/Notes-for-Python-Scripting-for-ArcGIS-Pro-/README.md

 # Notes-for-Python-Scripting-for-ArcGIS-Pro
 #Reference:
 #Paul A. Zandbergen (2020) Python Scripting for ArcGIS Pro
-#This is my self-studying notse when reading this book
+#This is my self-studying notes when reading this book